webplatform/docs/css/properties/font-family/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|This property contains a comma-separated list of font family names and/or generic family names.
-For each character that a user agent (browser) has to render, it iterates through the list of family names (first to last) until it matches a font that contains a glyph for that character.}}
+{{Summary_Section|This property contains one or more font family names and/or generic family names.
+For each character that a user agent (browser) has to render, it iterates through the list of family names (first to last) until it matches a font available on the system that contains a glyph for that character.}}
 {{CSS Property
 |Initial value=depends on user agent
 |Applies to=All elements